SynchronVM/SynchronVM/doc/notes/Future_work.md

     ii.
 Timed channels - useful for implementing timeouts.
 Can we implement this simply using what we already have?

 5. Should the time system operate on absolute time or relative?
    - The SSM project is making good arguments for absolute time.

+6. The environment.
+We represent the environment as a nested tuple.
+The advantage is that the tuple like structure encodes lookup + scope well.
+However lookup a variable can end up traversing the heap a lot.
+If we introduce a symbol table we need to think a bit about how we maintain the scoping, but no traversal required, lookup is O(1).
+Tradeoffs.

 ## Researchy